A New Continuum Formulation for Materials--Part I. The Equations of Motion for a Single-Component Fluid: Introduction

-When considering the dimensionless Knudsen number, $K\!n$, defined as the ratio of the fluid's mean free path length to some characteristic length scale in a particular problem, it should be emphasized that, like Navier-Stokes-Fourier, mine is a formulation intended to be used in the hydrodynamic, or small $K\!n$, regime. \ I do not make any general claims that my continuum formulation works well into the more rarefied gas regime, although experimental data for sound propagation in the noble gases shows that mine performs significantly better than Navier-Stokes-Fourier there--see \textsc{Figure} \ref{fig1}. \ The previously mentioned light scattering experiment is being designed to study gases fully in the hydrodynamic regime which, up until now, has either been ignored or not adequately resolved in all other such experiments.
+When considering the dimensionless Knudsen number, $K\!n$, defined as the ratio of the fluid's mean free path length to some characteristic length scale in a particular problem, it should be emphasized that, like NSF, mine is a formulation intended to be used in the hydrodynamic, or small $K\!n$, regime. \ I do not make any general claims that my continuum formulation works well into the more rarefied gas regime, although experimental data for sound propagation in the noble gases shows that mine performs significantly better than Navier-Stokes-Fourier there--see \textsc{figure 1} of \textsc{part II}. \ The previously mentioned light scattering experiment is being designed to study gases fully in the hydrodynamic regime which, up until now, has either been ignored or not adequately resolved in all other such experiments.

-Sound propagation, light scattering, and several other problems are explored in \S \ref{secprobs}. \ As a general rule, one finds that the formulas derived from my equations tend to be, in many ways, much simpler and easier to interpret than those obtained from the Navier-Stokes-Fourier theory. \ In fact for some problems, when only approximate answers may be computed with the Navier-Stokes-Fourier equations, exact solutions result from my theory. \ Another convenience is that, as demonstrated in \textsc{Appendix} \ref{difp}, it is quite easy to obtain values for the diffusion parameter $D$, especially when compared to the task of measuring the three transport parameters required for the Navier-Stokes-Fourier formulation.
+In addition to sound propagation and light scattering, several other applications are explored in \textsc{part II}. \ As a general rule, one finds that the formulas derived from my equations tend to be, in many ways, much simpler and easier to interpret than those obtained from the NSF theory. \ In fact for some examples, when only approximate answers may be computed with the Navier-Stokes-Fourier equations, exact solutions result from my theory. \ Another convenience is that, as demonstrated in \textsc{appendix C} of \textsc{part II}, it is quite easy to obtain values for the diffusion parameter $D$, especially when compared to the task of measuring the three transport parameters required for the NSF formulation.\footnote{One of these parameters, the Navier-Stokes bulk viscosity, is usually very difficult to find tabulated.}